-Project Status: This project began in September 2009 and is projected to be completed in August 2015
+Project Status: This project began in September 2009 and was completed in August 2015

 We are developing predictions of the arrival and economic impact of non-native aquatic invasive species to better respond to current invasions and prevent future invasions.
 We are combining scientific, economic, and risk analysis, along with management expertise, to increase forecasting capabilities for both the ecological and economic impact of current and future species invasions.
 Our goal is to develop cost-effective management of aquatic invasive species in the Great Lakes.